Anna studied psychology, law, English, and animal welfare in college. She is a mother of two and a 2019 bride!

-First and foremost, you will need a place to put your frogspawn.
-If the spawn has been laid naturally in an outside pond, it is unlikely you will need to move it.
-If you attempt to move it, you could end up sinking the spawn which would cause the eggs to stop developing.
+- If the spawn was laid naturally in an outside pond, it is unlikely you will need to move it.
+If you attempt to move it, you could end up sinking the spawn, which would cause the eggs to stop developing.

 After your tadpoles hatch, they will not require food for the first 24-48 hours as they will rely on the protein from which they hatched.
 This protein will sustain them for the first few days.
 Once this has been absorbed fully and they become hungry, they will swim around your pond looking for food.

 Please note here that if you want to keep them in a tank, the water must be rainwater.
-Tadpoles will die in tap water as the PH balance is not stable (the water is too hard for them to survive).
+Tadpoles will die in tap water as the pH balance is not stable (the water is too hard for them to survive).
 The other reason you should have rain or pond water is so that algae can form, as this is the main food source for your tadpoles during their first week of life.

-If you have been an exceptional foster parent to the frogspawn and most of it hatches and you feel inundated with little tadpoles, ask neighbours, friends and family members if they would like some for their own ponds.
+If you have been an exceptional foster parent to the frogspawn and most of it hatches and you feel inundated with little tadpoles, ask neighbours, friends, and family members if they would like some for their own ponds.
 Even local schools may want to take some off your hands as a class project!

-Stages of Development
+Stages of a Frog's Development

-Stage 1 - frogspawn
+- Stage 1 - Frogspawn (eggs)

-Stage 2 - newly hatched tadpole
+- Stage 2 - Newly hatched tadpole

-Stage 3 - back legs develop
+- Stage 3 - The back legs develop

-Stage 4 - front legs develop
+- Stage 4 - The front legs develop

-Stage 6 - adult frog
+- Stage 6 - Adult frog

 - Frozen and then thawed lettuce or spinach (the process makes it mushy)